-This country-specific Q&A provides an overview to Shipping laws and regulations that may occur in South Korea.
+This country-specific Q&A provides an overview of Shipping laws and regulations applicable in South Korea.

 What system of port state control applies in your jurisdiction?
 What are their powers?